AdobeDocs/experience-platform.en/help/tags/ui/event-forwarding/secrets.md

 ---
 # Event forwarding secrets

-In event forwarding, a secret is a resource that represents an authentication credential for another system in order to securely exchange data.
-Therefore, secrets can only be created within event forwarding properties.
+In event forwarding, a secret is a resource that represents an authentication credential for another system , allowing for the secure exchange of data.
+Secrets can only be created within event forwarding properties.

 There are currently three supported secret types: